codecraftingtools/codecraftingtools.github.io/_sources/workflow/workflow.rst.txt

 component in the application.
 Components have input ports for receiving messages from other components and output ports for sending messages to other components.
 Each port has a name and an associated data type that defines the message format.
-Component messaging interfaces are defined using the `Smidgen <smidgen>` syntax, which builds on `Tydl <tydl>`.
+If no data type is specified, all messages sent or received on that port are treated as events with no data content.
+Component messaging interfaces are defined using the `Smidgen <smidgen>` syntax, which builds on `Tydl
+<tydl>`.

 .. table::
    :widths: 15 10